Herniated disc. A painful diagnosis that no one wants to hear, much less feel.

 It is not uncommon for people to go to the emergency room when this first happens because the pain is so terrible.
 They are certain they have broken their back or something worse, but when the MRI shows a herniated disc, then people really start to have questions.

 What exactly is a herniated disc?
 How is it different from a bulging disc?
 Is a herniated disc the same as a slipped disc?

 Perhaps foremost in a person’s mind is “Will I need surgery?”
 You might wonder what would happen if you just laid on the sofa for a couple of weeks and left the herniated disc untreated.
 Will an untreated herniated disc heal on its own?

 In the majority of cases, you won’t need surgery and a herniated disc will heal on its own after weeks or months, but you run the risk of permanent nerve damage with untreated herniated discs.
-This is why seeking the help of a professional chiropractor is so important.
+This is why seeking the help of a licensed doctor of chiropractic is so important.

 Let’s look at what herniated and bulging discs really are and why treatment is so important.

 Can a Herniated Disc Heal Without Surgery?

 Yes, it can and most of them do, with proper treatment.
 The fact is that with treatment, most herniated discs will heal within a few weeks.
 In extreme cases, it may take a few months.